NEZNAMY/TAB/.github/wiki/feature_guide_scoreboard.md

       lines:
       - 'Text'
 ```
-We don't need to define display condition for second scoreboard, since if animation is not on the first frame, it has to be on the second one.
+We don't need to define display condition for the second scoreboard,
+since if animation is not on the first frame, it has to be on the second one.
 If using more than 2, you will need to define display condition for all of them (except the last one).

 # Example 3 - Per-version scoreboards
 1.20.3 has added new features to scoreboards, which are not visible to older clients.
 If you want to use new features for new players while still displaying things properly for older players, you'll need to create 2 different scoreboards.
 You'll find 2 placeholders useful for this:
 * `%player-version-id%` - Returns network ID of player's protocol version.
 Unlike with version names, you can perform numerical comparisons with these.
 You can find all version IDs [here](https://github.com/NEZNAMY/TAB/blob/master/shared/src/main/java/me/neznamy/tab/shared/ProtocolVersion.java).
 For example, 1.20.3 is 765.
-* `%bedrock%` - Returns `true` if player is using bedrock edition, which does not support new functions either.
+* `%bedrock%` - Returns `true` if player is using the bedrock edition, which does not support new functions either.

 We only want the first scoreboard for players with version 765 or greater and not bedrock players.
 This can be achieved with the following condition: `display-condition: "%player-version-id%>=765;%bedrock%=false"`.